xaviersharwin10/somnia-git-agent/HACKATHON_README.md

-# GitAgent: "Vercel for AI Agents"
+# SomniaPush: "Vercel for AI Agents"

 **Track:** Infra Agents
 **One-Line Pitch:** A "zero-friction," Git-native deployment platform. `git push` is your deploy. `git branch` is your A/B test.